-- It’s important to not add water as this may detract from the overall dish.
-The beef along with the butter will produce enough liquid for this to not dry out and provide plenty of sauce to go with the finished meat.
+- The beef, along with the butter, will produce enough liquid for this dish to not dry out.
+You will get plenty of sauce to go with the finished meat.
 So, there is no need to add any extra fluid to the slow cooker.

-- If you don’t have any packet ranch dressing then you can make it from scratch at home.
-Alternatively, you can find this for sale at pretty much any good supermarket or at an online store like Amazon.
+- If you do not have any packet ranch dressing, you can make it from scratch at home.
+Alternatively, you can find it for sale at pretty much any reasonable supermarket or at an online store like Amazon.

-- The au jus mix can be replaced with onion soup mix or something similar.
-However, unlike the pepperoncini peppers this should be available at pretty much any good supermarket.
+- You can swap the au jus mix with onion soup mix or something similar.
+However, unlike the pepperoncini peppers, au jus mixture should be available at pretty much any reasonable supermarket.

-That’s all I have for this delicious slow cooker Mississippi roast!
+That is all I have to say for this delicious slow cooker Mississippi roast.
 If you have anything you would like to add or a better variation, then please feel free to leave a comment below.

 This look delicious but I wish it didn’t include ranch dressing and au jus mix as these are not known in Melbourne, Australia.